 Highlands Gate Wellness

-The Equine Facilitated Wellness-Canada (EFW-CAN, "ef-wa-can").
+The Professional Association for Equine Facilitated Wellness (Pro-EFW).
 An enthusiastic group came together in 2005 and became a National Non- Profit Association in 2011.
-As a founding member of EFW-CAN, I joined a group of like minded therapists and equestrians working in the field of Equine Facilitated Wellness, who were concerned about principles, ethics and values regarding the safety of the clients and the equines and the professional standards in which the work was being done.
+As a founding member of Pro-EFW, I joined a group of like minded therapists and equestrians working in the field of Equine Facilitated Wellness, who were concerned about principles, ethics and values regarding the safety of the clients and the equines and the professional standards in which the work was being done.

 "The equine is a sentient being, partner and co-facilitator in the equine facilitated relationship and process.
 The term “equine” is meant to include horses, donkeys and mules, as all of these animals have gifts to offer in the field of equine facilitated wellness.
 Equines have their own perceptions and emotions, and can also attune themselves to the presence and feelings of others.
 Through their remarkable sensitivity, perceptiveness, and intuition equines are able to offer valuable feedback and information to clients.
 It is crucial that they are able to express themselves spontaneously and freely through their actions and reactions when working with clients.